Adaptive MCMC for Generalized Method of Moments with Many Moment Conditions

 For both classical and Bayesian GMM, choosing a good weighting matrix is a significant issue.
 It is theoretically optimal to set a weighting matrix to the precision matrix (i.e., the inverse of the covariance matrix) of moment conditions, evaluated based on true parameter values.
-Since this approach is infeasible in practice, two-step and continuously updated estimators are commonly used in classical GMM \citep{Hansen1982,Hansen1996}.
-By contrast, the literature on Bayesian GMM has paid less attention to the weighting matrix choice. \citet{Chernozhukov2003}, who use the random-walk Metropolis-Hasting algorithm, suggest recomputing the weighting matrix each time a parameter proposal is drawn; a posterior mean of the weighting matrix is supposed to be optimal on average.
+As this approach is infeasible in practice, two-step and continuously updated estimators are commonly used in classical GMM \citep{Hansen1982,Hansen1996}.
+In contrast, the literature on Bayesian GMM focuses less on the weighting matrix choice. \citet{Chernozhukov2003}, who use the random-walk Metropolis-Hasting algorithm, suggest recomputing the weighting matrix each time a parameter proposal is drawn; a posterior mean of the weighting matrix is supposed to be optimal on average.
 In this approach, the unknown parameters and a weighting matrix are updated concurrently.
 Consequently, the surface of the quasi-posterior becomes complicated, making the MCMC algorithm inefficient and unstable.
-To tackle this problem, \citet{Yin2011} propose an approach they call stochastic GMM, where unknown parameters are updated one by one and the corresponding weighting matrix is also updated accordingly.
+To tackle this problem, \citet{Yin2011} propose an approach they call the stochastic GMM, in which unknown parameters are updated consecutively, and the corresponding weighting matrix is also updated accordingly.
 Their approach improves the numerical stability of the posterior simulator by suppressing changes in the posterior in a single cycle.
 However, this approach requires so many matrix inversions of the weighting matrix that it is not practical for models with many moment conditions.

-There are two difficulties in setting a weighting matrix when the number of moment conditions is large.
+There are two difficulties in setting a weighting matrix for a large number of moment conditions.
 First, as in classical GMM, the sample estimate of the covariance matrix of the moment conditions is unreliable, and the inversion of the covariance matrix can amplify estimation errors.
 Second, it is computationally demanding because the inversion of the sample covariance matrix is repeatedly computed.
 This problem is specific to Bayesian GMM.